Shift Work? Here’s How to Create a Sleep Schedule

 For people who work night shifts, it’s even more important to focus on getting good quality sleep.
 The following tips can help you with this.

-1. Make sure your bedroom is well equipped
+1. Make sure your bedroom is a relaxing environment

 If you often sleep during the day, get some blackout curtains or blinds and maybe even use a sleep mask.
 A quiet environment also helps.
 Use earplugs if necessary.